Explore The Possibility To Upgrade Your House COMFORTABLY!

 How Loan Tenure Affect Residential Property Prices In Singapore?

 With effect from 6 October 2012, Monetary Authority of Singapore (MAS) restricts the loan tenure granted by financial institutions for the purchase of residential properties in Singapore.
-This will apply to both private properties and HDB flats.
+This measure will apply to both private properties and HDB flats.

 - Loans exceeding 30 years loan tenure, or the loan period extends beyond the retirement age of 65 years, will face tighter loan-to-value (LTV) limits.